 - The package should take action upon installation

-For maximum flexibility, consider shipping both: operators that provide capabilities and disabled pipelines that demonstrate how to compose them.
+For flexible packages, consider shipping both: operators that provide reusable capabilities and disabled pipelines that demonstrate how to compose them.